 By C. M. Schmidlkofer | The Center Square

-New Hampshire ranks 46th in the country when it comes to overall tax burden, according to a new analysis.
+New Hampshire ranks first out of the 50 states when it comes to taxpayer rate of return, according to a new analysis.

-The report indicated that Republican-leaning states have a lower tax burden than Democrat-leaning states, with Blue states overall getting a 19.32% rate compared to Red states at 31.36%.
+The report indicated that taxpayers ranked higher in Republican-leaning states than in Democrat-leaning states with New Hampshire giving the best return and Hawaii the lowest, with blue states overall getting a 21.20% rate compared to Red states at 29.80%.